JoeyRussoniello/rust-autograder-setup/README.md

 A tiny Rust CLI that bootstraps GitHub Classroom autograding for Rust projects.

-- `autograder-setup init` scans your `tests/` folder for test functions and creates `tests/autograder.json`.
+- `autograder-setup init` scans your `tests/` folder and builds a `tests/autograder.json` config, making it quick and consistent to set up assignments without manually tracking test cases.
-- `autograder-setup build` reads tests/autograder.json and generates a ready-to-run workflow at `.github/workflows/classroom.yaml`.

-Designed for simple, reproducible classroom templates.
-No need to hand-edit YAML for every assignment.
+- `autograder-setup build` turns that config into a ready-to-run GitHub Actions workflow at `.github/workflows/classroom.yaml`, so you don’t need to hand-edit YAML for every homework.
+- `autograder-setup table` reads `tests/autograder.json` and generates a Markdown table for assignment READMEs, giving students a transparent overview of each test, its purpose, and its point value.

+Keeps autograding setup **simple for instructors** while making grading criteria **transparent for students**.

 ---